 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has suffered losses from operations since inception, which raises substantial doubt about its ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 1.
+As discussed in Note 2 to the financial statements, the Company has suffered recurring losses from operations and has stated that substantial doubt exists about its ability to continue as a going concern.
+Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Our opinion is not modified with respect to this matter
+Our opinion is not modified with respect to this matter.

-Ridgeland, Mississippi June 7, 2019
+Ridgeland, Mississippi March 30, 2021